 Built from massive straw bales, this year’s maze is fun for all ages.
 Designed by architects Peter Everett Brown and Barbara Ann Sprague of BrownSprague LLC.
 Sponsored by Michelle McFarland.

 Artmaking and Storytelling

 Introduce your preschoolers to the enjoyment of art through stories and artmaking.
 Young visitors and their grown-ups enjoy reading picture books in the galleries, followed by an art project.
-Come back each month to hear a new tale and make something special to take home!
-Accompanying adult required.
+Come back each month to hear a new tale and make something special to take home.

 Martin Luther King, Jr. Day Festival